Maximilian Weiherer

 We introduce a new method to compare SSMs by computing approximate intersections and set-theoretic differences between the allowable shape domains spanned by the models.

-Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans [pdf] [arXiv] [model]
+Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans [pdf] [arXiv] [project page]

 Maximilian Weiherer, Andreas Eigenberger, Bernhard Egger, Vanessa Brebant, Lukas Prantl, Christoph Palm